Palmerston Railway Heritage Museum

 The Palmerston Railway Heritage Museum is the only original station left in Wellington County, Ontario and one of the few designated as a railway museum in its part of the province.
 The Palmerston Station is located at 166 William Street, Palmerston, Ontario.

 Early history

-The history of the Palmerston Railway Station is directly linked to the development of the Town of Palmerston.
-The first station was built on Lot 19, Concession 11 of Wallace Township, Perth County.
-It was built in 1871, by the Wellington, Grey and Bruce Railway, at the point where the southern extension branched off from the main Guelph-Harriston line.
+Palmerston Railway Station is directly linked to the development of the Town of Palmerston.
+With the first station being built on Lot 19, Concession 11 of Wallace Township, Perth County.
+Built in 1871, by the Wellington, Grey and Bruce Railway, at the point where the southern extension branched off from the main Guelph-Harriston line.
 This first station was a single story building, around which the town eventually developed.

 In 1876, due to the increasing amount of traffic through the station, railway officials had an additional story put on the station.
 This second story was used to house the offices, which left the lower floor to be used exclusively for waiting and baggage rooms.